elberthcorniell/rock-paper-scissor-js/README.md

-# Task Manager Js - Frontend
+# Rock, Pape, Scissors Js - RPG Game

 > An easy way to manage tasks for groups.
 Built using JavaScript